MisganaTD/SupermarketDesktopappln/README.md

 ## Installation
 1.  **Prerequisites:**
     * Visual Studio 2017 or latest and SQL Server 2014 or latest installed on your system
-    * After opening the project, accordingly necessary packages software should also installed to run the application successfully
+    * After opening the project, accordingly necessary packages software and files should also installed and edit to run the application successfully
 2.  **Setup:**
     *   Clone the repository or download the file
     *   Attach the SQL database